 Settled has raised a total of £2.2 million from investors including Silicon Valley VC, 500 Startups, Connect Ventures and Piton Capital.

-The newest startup on this list is Nested, a London startup which promises to help homeowners to sell their property in 90 days, or they will give you the money to make your next purchase interest-free.
+Launched in January 2016, London startup Nested, promises to help homeowners to sell their property in 90 days, or they will give you the money to make your next purchase interest-free.

 Nested was created by former GoCardless founder Matt Robinson, former Songkick CTO Phil Cowans and a former business consultant.